JeyDotC/jeydotc.github.io/_drafts/ASP-STRONGLY-TYPED-CONTROLS-AN-MVP-ADDENDUM.md

 Hundreds of times writing the same thing: the same Label attached to that textbox whith its companion comparison and/or required validator.
 Doing the same type conversions over and over again.

-### Meaningful controls
+### Strongly typed controls

 There must be something we can do.
-Well, solving this issue is as simple as follows.
+Well, solving this issue is as simple as doing this.

 1. Create user controls for common data types.
 2. Create user controls for *Value Objects* or for simple types which need several controls to build their value.